Ductless Air Conditioning Buyer’s Guide for Homeowners

 Wall Mount

-Since this is the most popular type, you’ll have lots of choice when shopping.
-They’re mounted close to the ceiling and airflow is pushed down into the room.
+Since wall-mounted ductless Air Conditioners are the most popular type, you’ll have many choices when shopping.
+Wall-mounted units are mounted close to the ceiling, and airflow is pushed down into the room.

 Floor Mount

-Despite being called a floor mount, these aren’t installed on the floor.
-They’re still installed on the wall, but instead of near the ceiling, they’re near the floor and airflow is pushed up into the room.
+Despite being called a floor mount, these Air Conditioners aren’t installed on the floor.
+They’re still installed on the wall, but instead of near the ceiling, they’re near the floor, and airflow is pushed up into the room.

 Ceiling Recessed (Cassette)

-First, in order to install these, you’d need at least 10 inches of clearance above the ceiling where you want it to go.
+First, to install ceiling recessed Air Conditioners, you’ll need at least 10 inches of clearance above the ceiling where you want it to go.
 The housing is installed above the ceiling and pushes the conditioned air in four directions at once.

 And then we break those down a little for some other options.